Message from Managing Director

 I am particularly proud of the diversity in our team.
 Nearly two-thirds of our staff are women (across both technical and non-technical roles), we were born in 8 countries and speak 9 languages.
 Recognising our efforts, the Australian Information Industry Association (AIIA) has award The Yield its inaugural #DiversityTech award for business.
 This will be announced in late July.

 Whilst there is much to be proud of there is still much to be done.
 FY17 will be a very big year.
 We will be delivering our oysters solution to customers at scale.
 This will test our execution capability.
-We will launch our agriculture solutions – initially using public weather data as a way of acquiring customers and building our sales pipeline for our on-farm microclimate sensing system.
-We will finish the design of our microclimate sensing system and prepare for its manufacture including meeting our regulatory requirements.
+We will launch our agriculture solutions building our sales pipeline for our on-farm microclimate sensing system.

-A key metric for investors is how The Yield has performed against our business plan in our Information Memorandum from October 2015.
+The Yield has performed well against our business plan.
 In FY16 highlights are:

 · Exceeded our revenue targets by 42%